Quantized topological transport mediated by the long-range couplings

 The eigenvectors of the projected position operator $\hat{X}_p$ provide the Wannier functions of the lowest band~\cite{Asboth}.
 At the same time, the eigenvalues of $\hat{X}_p$, $\lambda_m$, define so-called Wannier centers via

 We plot the instantaneous Wannier centers for our system in Fig.~\ref{Fig.2}(b) and observe that all Wannier centers shift by one unit cell during the pumping cycle.
 Since an arbitrary input state from the lowest band can be decomposed into the superposition of Wannier functions, this suggests that the designed protocol transports any such state by one unit cell during a single pumping cycle.
+The topological nature of this pumping scheme can be further highlighted by computing the space-time Chern number of the lowest band which is $C=1$ (see Supplementary Materials).

 So far we discussed the adiabatic limit of our model.
-To assess how the transport protocol works at a finite driving frequency, we solve the temporal evolution of the system consisting of $N=14$ unit cells.
-We choose the driving period $T = 7$, which substantially exceeds the average inverse bandgap size $ 1/\Delta \simeq 0.6 $, justifying the adiabatic approximation.
+To assess how the transport protocol works at a finite driving frequency, we solve the temporal evolution of the system consisting of $N=14$ unit cells with the open boundary conditions.
+We choose the driving period $T = 7$, which substantially exceeds the average inverse bandgap size $ 1/\delta \simeq 0.6 $, justifying the adiabatic approximation.
 We assume that the initial state is localized in the middle of the array and belongs entirely to the lowest band, i.e.

 Solving the Schr\"odinger equation, we recover the probability distribution in Fig.~\ref{Fig.3}(a) which shows that initially localized wavepacket starts to spread over the lattice.
 While the distribution $|\psi_n(t)|^2$ itself does not exhibit clear signatures of transport, it is instructive to track the motion of the wavepacket center of mass, i.e. $\left<x(t)\right>=\left<\psi\left|\hat{x}\right|\psi\right>$ [Fig.~\ref{Fig.3}(b)].
 We observe that the center-of-mass motion resembles the temporal dependence of the Wannier centers and exhibits a shift equal to 1.005 unit cell during a single pumping cycle.
 Nearly quantized change of $\left<x\right>$ is due to the topological nature of the pump, while slight violation of the quantization appears due to the non-adiabatic evolution of the system.
 Note that in order to have strictly quantized pumping at a finite driving frequency the temporal profile of the driving has to be fine-tuned~\cite{Malikis2022} using, for instance, counter-adiabatic driving method~\cite{Angelis2020,Ke2025}.
+Due to the chosen timespan, the wavepacket initialized in the middle of the lattice practically does not interact with the edges and thus open boundary conditions do not destroy quantized transport.